sachuriga283/nwb4fp/README.md

 ## Introduction

 The `test_qmnwb` function facilitates the checking the manual curated sorting files and DLC file is fullfilled the next step or not.
 The `run_qmnwb`  function facilitates the conversion of neuroscience data into NWB format, a standardized format for neurophysiology data sharing and storage.
 This script is particularly useful for researchers working with data from Mus musculus, focusing on electrophysiology and behavioral data.
+The `run_qmnwb` will read all the phy output ended with `phy_k` folder under each individual animals, and select the curated `good` units to calculate the qualyty metrix using python package `spikeinterface` built-in function and create a new phy output folder ended with `phy_k_manual` to preparing for the conversion to `.nwb` file.

 ## Features